Myrroddin/sharedmedia-classicalfonts/README.md

 * Cleopatra https://www.dafont.com/cleopatra.font
 * Germanica (plain, shadowed, embossed, fluted) https://www.dafont.com/germanica-family.font

+## Issue Tracker

+Found a bug or want to suggest an improvement?
+[Click here](https://github.com/Myrroddin/sharedmedia-classicalfonts/issues) and tell me about it.

 ## Sample Images from AddOns

 Please note that any addon which uses LibSharedMedia-3.0 usually includes fonts, plus LSM ships with some.